TimotheeNourris/ML_In_Production_TP6/README.md

 Then, we need to make a unittest to see if the application works if we send a specific row.
 <img width="663" alt="unittest" src="https://user-images.githubusercontent.com/66907341/215291922-b286793b-0e11-411c-acdc-2b33dfb463f4.png">

 Finally, we add our project to github by adding a Jenkinsfile containing all the steps (creating staging branch and push, build, test, and deploy part), a Dockerfile to push our project to docker and dockerHub.
+We do configure the webhook on github and we launch the Jenkinsfile from Jenkins to run the pipeline with all the steps.
 <img width="699" alt="jenkins_test" src="https://user-images.githubusercontent.com/66907341/215291945-25f8db8b-02ea-494e-9d25-2cdf56e411c4.png">